Com-Lum/MMM-RMV/README.md

 v1.0.8:   Config-options added to reduce height for running multiple instances<br>
 v1.0.9:   Config-options added to reduce Destination Length and to switch between absolute/relativ time<br>
 v1.0.10:  Config-option minT added.
 If the time [min] until the departure of the connection is below minT it will not be displayed.<br>
+v1.0.11:  Config-option labelDestination added.
+In case only one fDestination is filled out labelDestination adds the destination to the header.<br>
 <b>Note</b>:

 ## Translation